tamjazad/nasapic/README.md

-# ghibli
+# nasapic
-web app that serves studio ghibli info stuff
+web app that serves NASA's pic of the day